awsdocs/amazon-comprehend-developer-guide/doc_source/API_DetectKeyPhrases.md

 Required: Yes

  ** [Text](#API_DetectKeyPhrases_RequestSyntax) **   <a name="comprehend-DetectKeyPhrases-request-Text"></a>
 A UTF\-8 text string\.
-Each string must contain fewer that 5,000 bytes of UTF\-8 encoded characters\.
+The string must contain less than 100 KB of UTF\-8 encoded characters\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Required: Yes